Loca0307/iLoca/README.md

 The frontend is in the `"wwwroot"` file as it is the default root name for asp.NET to search for `frontend`

+### Tecnical notes to solve ###

+- For now the DTOs classes contain all the fileds of the models classes, we should decide which field to show and which to hid.

 # .NET

 in the "dotnet" folder terminal write: `dotnet run`